- Explore Exhibits

 Robert E. Cormier Symposium: An Interdisciplinary Forum on Hate, Bullying, and Terrorism

-The October 12, 2016 symposium celebrates the release of the digital archive exhibit and will include three panel discussions focused on the broader types of violence each featured novel represents: gang violence/peer pressure in We All Fall Down, extremist terrorism in After the First Death, and bullying and abuse in Tunes for Bears to Dance To respectively.
+The October 12, 2016 symposium celebrates the release of the digital archive exhibit and will include three panel discussions focused on the broader topics of violence each featured novel represents: gang violence and peer pressure in We All Fall Down, extremist terrorism in After the First Death, and bullying and abuse in Tunes for Bears to Dance To respectively.
 Panelists come from a wide range of disciplines so as to open interdisciplinary conversations on the important topics of bullying, terrorism, intimidation, suffering, choice, healing, and empathy.

 OPENING REMARKS (11:00 EST/10:00 CST)

 Featured Speakers and Panelists:

 "The Extraordinary Damage of Ordinary Violence" (11:15 EST/10:15 CST)